Pylons/pyramid/docs/narr/vhosting.rst

 .. code-block:: ini

-  [app:mybfgapp]
+  [app:mypyramidapp]
-  use = egg:mybfgapp#app
+  use = egg:mypyramidapp#app

   [composite:main]
   use = egg:Paste#urlmap
-  /bfgapp =  bfgapp
+  /pyramidapp = mypyramidapp

-This "roots" the :mod:`repoze.bfg` application at the prefix ``/bfgapp`` and serves up the composite as the "main" application in the file.
+This "roots" the :mod:`pyramid` application at the prefix ``/pyramidapp`` and serves up the composite as the "main" application in the file.

 .. note:: If you're using an Apache server to proxy to a Paste ``urlmap`` composite, you may have to use the `ProxyPreserveHost